Provide a forum for proprietary trading firms to identify and discuss issues confronting the FIA PTG community

 Continue efforts on Capitol Hill to inform Members and Member offices of our regulatory positions with respect to possible legislative initiatives, as well as actions by the regulatory agencies they oversee.
-As for expected legislative initiatives, efforts from the previous Congress on the following issues will likely carry over, including:
+As for possible legislative initiatives, efforts from the previous Congress not completed or new legislative ideas from the current Congress could include:

 CFTC Reauthorization (House and Senate).